About the RIC Program

 The RIC program was developed by ReconcilingWorks for Lutheran communities that publicly welcome lesbian, gay, bisexual, transgender, queer / questioning, intersex and asexual people.

-Learn more about Bethel’s adoption of the RIC program by listening to a message from the pastor regarding the RIC program, meeting the RIC Steering Committee members, and reviewing the RIC Charter and Timeline for adoption.
+Learn more about Bethel’s adoption of the RIC program by meeting the RIC Steering Committee members, and reviewing the RIC Charter and Timeline for adoption.

 The RIC Charter provides the goals and framework by which the RIC Steering Committee is guided in adopting the Reconciling in Christ program at Bethel.